The Crash of Eastern Airlines Flight 401

-The story of the world's first crash of a jumbo jet as told by survivors
+The story of the first jumbo jet crash as told by survivors and rescue workers.

 Aircraft 310 was one of a dozen L-1011s Lockheed had delivered to Eastern Airlines that year, and it was one of the best of the bunch.
 While the fleet was being built by the Lockheed-California Company, Rolls Royce, the manufacturer of the engines, faltered under the weight of the development costs and went bankrupt.
 This threw the entire L-1011 project behind schedule and into financial disarray.When the new airplanes finally started being delivered to Eastern during the spring of 1972, the new planes were full of bugs, particularly the advanced new engines.
 The new L-1011s were constantly being taken out of service for maintenance during that winter, Eastern's busiest season.
 Aircraft 310, however, seemed to have fewer bugs then her sister ships.
 Lockheed had delivered it on August 18th, and Eastern put it into service on August 21st.
 Now, on December 29th, it had been flying for only four months, one week and two days.
 Maintenance had been regular and frequent, with the current flight log noting only minor problems; on Christmas Eve, for example, the first officer's Mach meter was found to read .006 too low and was replaced.
 More significantly, it would turn out, was the fact that there hadn't been any entries in the logs for the past sixty days complaining of trouble with the landing gear.
 Altogether, aircraft 310 had made five hundred and two landings, including the one that brought it into JFK earlier that evening.